black-sheep-dev/harbour-webcontrol/README.md

 Your are welcome to make some suggestions.

 ## Implemented Features
-- Web Server using awesome [QtWebApp library](https://github.com/StefanFrings/QtWebApp) from Stefan Frinks
+- Web Server using awesome [QtWebApp library](https://github.com/StefanFrings/QtWebApp) from Stefan Frings
 - RESTful API
 - Web interface using [Vue.js](https://vuejs.org/) with [Vuetify Framework](https://vuetifyjs.com) (not so fancy at the moment)